liberland/Grants-Program-central-bank/applications/algoritmic-central-bank.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Personal recommendation by the Liberland Team, which was awarded a grant for the Liberland Blockchain.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.
+- The solution is all built and running on another blockchain
+- The current conversion is however total and is going to be very demanding in FTE and knowledge